matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet-mostly-text.md

 ```

 So are we being well served by Object Orientation as commonly
-embodied.
-The concept is pretty broad and there are multiple possible
+embodied?
+The concept is pretty broad, and there are multiple
-embodiments, but it ends up the ones that we have have a lot of
+possible embodiments, but it ends up the ones that we have have a lot
-consistent attributes.
+of consistent attributes.

 Do we all agree this is the best way to write software?
 Do we think
 this will continue to be the best way?